 Derwin was lost in his thoughts and distracted by the crowd that pressed in on the platform, eager for their own adventures.
 He made his way through the line, his satchel heavy with books.
 The rooftop deck was just beginning to steam as the warmth of morning broke through.
 He directed his gaze toward the newspaper he held but had not read.
-The Scriven This headline, highlighted by the paper's built-in roving spotlights, read, "Wandering Family Still Lost!"
-He skimmed the first line: "Selector scouting scrivenists for..."
-The article attributed the disappearance to a suspected, at-large dwarf who had cursed the family seven generations ago.
+The Scriven This headline read, "Wandering Family Still Lost!"
+The article attributed the disappearance of the family to a suspected, at-large dwarf who had cursed them seven generations ago.
 All these words went perfectly undigested by our young scrivenist.
 Strangely, since he'd received his Deed of Service, he'd had a problem focusing on anything for very long.
 This was very uncharacteristic.
 He'd chalked the haze in his brain up to the excitement of finishing his studies.

 It was the Day of Ordination for newly minted scrivenists.
-Having completed the requisite training and apprenticeship in The Town, these bright scholars were off to ply their trade for the royal families to whom they had been assigned.
+Having completed the requisite training and apprenticeship in the Town, these bright scholars were off to ply their trade for the royal families to whom they had been assigned.
 Standing pressed together on the platform, their energy was palpable.
-It was no wonder that their newly acquired quills were quivering in the special pocket of their plum-colored, tightly buttoned, tweed jackets.
+It was no wonder their newly acquired quills were quivering in the special pocket of their plum-colored, tightly buttoned tweed jackets.
 The air hummed.
-One small scrivenist practiced turning snowy slush to a sweet delicacy, looping his quill in tiny circles.
+One small scrivenist practiced turning snowy slush into a sweet delicacy, looping his quill in tiny circles.
 Another was reading the stars (through the thick cloud, no less) to determine the ease of their cabby travels.